COVID-19: travel health notice for all travellers

 There is no resident Canadian government office in Saint-Barthélemy.
-You can obtain consular assistance and further consular information from the Embassy of Canada in Paris.
+You can obtain consular assistance from the Canadian Embassy in France, in Paris.

 Paris - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Paris, France, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to France in Paris and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: